This Day In Music: April 30

 April 30, 1946 ~ Folk singer, songwriter James Lee Stanley born in Philadelphia, Pennsylvania, USA ~ Debuted with the eponymous James Lee Stanley in 1973.
 Best known for his third album, 1974's Three's The Charm, hailed by critics but still little commercial succes mostly due to lack of promotion.
 Has recorded steadily since with over two dozen mostly self-released albums to his name, earning him admiration from peers and a select yet devoted fanbase acquired through his extensive touring, at times playing 300 dates per year.
 Has collaborated with artists such as Peter Tork, Michael Peter Smith, John Batdorf and Cliff Eberhardt

-April 30, 1945 ~ Silvana Savorelli, commonly known as singer, impresario, producer Lara St Paul was born in Asmara, Eritrea ~ Worked with Pino Presti, Angel Pocho Gatti, Victor Bacchetta, Ray Charles, Lionel Hampton, Louis Armstrong, Roberta Flack, Frank Sinatra, Stevie Wonder, Leon Ware, the Pointer Sisters, Ray Parker Jr, Chuck Rainey, Bill Conti, and others ~ Savorelli passed away in 2018
+April 30, 1945 ~ Silvana Savorelli, commonly known as singer, impresario, producer Lara St Paul was born in Asmara, Eritrea ~ Worked with Pino Presti, Angel Pocho Gatti, Victor Bacchetta, Ray Charles, Lionel Hampton, Louis Armstrong, Roberta Flack, Frank Sinatra, Stevie Wonder, Leon Ware, the Pointer Sisters, Ray Parker Jr, Chuck Rainey, and Bill Conti ~ Savorelli passed away in 2018

 April 30, 1944 ~ Flautist, bassist Andy Kulberg born in Buffalo, New York, USA ~ Played with local polka bands before emerging as a member of the Blues Project, alongside Al Kooper, Danny Kalb, Steve Katz, and Roy Blumenfeld.
 With their eclectic mix of blues, folk, and rock & roll, they are arguably the first rock band to come out of New York, and especially noted for their 1966 Projections album.
 Following the band's disbandement in 1969, Kulberg co-founded Seatrain, with whom he recorded four albums through the early-1970s including the acclaimed Seatrain (Second Album) album ~ Kulberg passed away in 2002